How To Keep Your Calm Amidst Uncertainty

 OK, these are just a few options, and you'll find plenty more online but try to remember that this will eventually pass, and we will be okay!

 So say goodbye to quarantine boredom!

 I'm a beginner when it comes to yoga.
-I've started dabbling with it about a year ago, but now I try to do it as often as I can.
+I've started dabbling with it about a year ago, but now I try to do it as often as possible.
 It's really helping me move my body since I'm mostly writing and working in bed all day.
 Since I can't go out too often, I like to do simple yoga for beginners.
-It gets the blood flowing and honestly, you don't even need special equipment besides a yoga mat.
+It gets the blood flowing, and honestly, you don't even need special equipment besides a yoga mat.

 I also like to wear some comfy workout sets that don't restrict my movement, as yoga does test your flexibility!

 When you're under pressure, staying calm is harder than ever.

 Here is the one thing you have to learn and practice to try to keep your cool and stay calm:

 Breathing exercises or breathwork: this involves controlling your breathing and being conscious of each breath you take.
 Start with one big deep breath.
 This triggers the body and tells it to stop releasing those stress hormones.
 Breathing also distracts your mind from worrying thoughts and panic mode.
 The key to deep breathing is to take a deep breath through your nose and slowly release it through the mouth.
 It's all about breathing slowly to give the body time to calm itself.